W3JDev/Ai-Artisan.v2/docs/PROJECT_DOCUMENTATION.md

     *   The AI is instructed to act as an "expert resume writer, ATS optimization specialist, and career analyst."
     *   A detailed TypeScript interface for `ResumeData` is embedded in the prompt to enforce a structured JSON output.
 This interface includes fields for personal details, summary, experience, education, skills, and critically, fields for AI-driven analysis like `tailoringKeywords`, `tailoringStrength`, and `jobMatchAnalysis`.
     *   The prompt emphasizes conciseness (one-page limit), ATS-friendliness, professional tone, use of action verbs, and quantification of achievements.
+*   **Model & Configuration:**
+    *   Uses the `gemini-2.5-pro` model to handle the complex nature of this task.
+    *   The API call is configured with a high `thinkingBudget` to allow the model to perform deeper analysis and reasoning, resulting in higher quality, more tailored resume content.
+    *   A `temperature` of `0.3` is used to encourage more deterministic and factual output for resume data.
 *   **Inputs:**
     *   `rawText`: Unstructured resume information from the user.
     *   `jobDescription` (optional): If provided, it's included in the prompt for tailoring and analysis.